Richmond Night Market

-The Richmond Night Market is an annual night market held during the summer months in Richmond, British Columbia in Canada.
-It runs on weekends and it's currently held near Bridgeport Station of the Canada Line next to River Rock Casino Resort.
+The Richmond Night Market is an annual night market founded by entrepreneur Raymond Cheung.
+It is held during the summer months in Richmond, British Columbia in Canada.
+It runs on weekends and is held near Bridgeport Station of the Canada Line next to River Rock Casino Resort.
+The merchandise sold at the night market is primarily imported from Asia and considered by some to be of a lower price point than traditional retail stores.

-Founded by entrepreneur Raymond Cheung, the Richmond Night Market has become an international success story, garnering headlines in the New York Times on multiple occasions.

-It was first held at Continental Centre on Cambie Road in 2000, and at Lansdowne Centre (then known as Lansdowne Park Shopping Centre) for the next two years before relocating to the former home of the Bridgepoint Market in 2003.
-It was then relocated to a waterfront property on Vulcan Way behind The Home Depot, where it shattered records and caused lineups that extended from miles into Vancouver.
-But that success, as it had many times before, proved to be a headache, as the landlord at Vulcan Way sought a massive increase to the annual lease.
-When Cheung declined, the market was on the verge of being cancelled.
+The Richmond Night Market was first held at Continental Centre on Cambie Road in 2000, and subsequently at Lansdowne Centre (then known as Lansdowne Park Shopping Centre) for the next two years before relocating to the former home of the Bridgepoint Market in 2003.
+It was then relocated to a waterfront property on Vulcan Way behind The Home Depot, where it caused major lineups and thereafter gained a huge success.
+After the success incident, the landlord of Vulcan Way sought a massive increase to the annual lease, which Cheung declined and resulted in the market being almost cancelled.
 The competing Summer Night Market, organized by Paul Cheung (no relation to founder Raymond Cheung) was able to secure the lease to the Vulcan Way location and ran it there for several years.
-But Paul Cheung was unable to replicate the success that Raymond Cheung had achieved, and after a court battle over the event's name, Paul Cheung eventually closed the Summer Night Market.
-Richmond's large immigrant population had already provided a strong Asian influence on the night markets.
+A court battle over the events' name then ensued between the two founders of the markets.
+Paul Cheung eventually closed the Summer Night Market.
+Richmond's large immigrant population provided a strong Asian influence on the night markets.

-The Richmond Night Market has been appreciated by locals and tourists for getting people together, offering good ethnic food, and providing entertainment.
+The Richmond Night Market has been appreciated by locals and tourists for getting people together, offering ethnic food, and providing entertainment.
 According to Tourism Richmond, a non-profit organization promoting Richmond to both residents and tourists, the night market is a "must see" tourist attraction.
 Events such as fundraisers by the Richmond Fire Department are often held at the night market.